 Donations can also be made directly to the Monroe County Public Library (MCPL) Foundation, a 501(c)(3) nonprofit organization.
 The foundation (commonly known as the Friends of the Library) exists to handle monetary gifts, gifts of materials, bequests, endowments and other gifts of an enduring nature to support the Library’s vital role in our community.
 Additional information about the Friends of the Library is available online at www.mcpl.info/friends .

 - The library accepts donations of materials on behalf of the MCPL Foundation.
 Only outright gifts in usable condition are accepted.
 Materials are added to the library's collection as prescribed in the Collection Development Policy .
 Materials not added to the collection typically are included in booksales to benefit the library.

 - Unrestricted gifts of money are gratefully accepted by the library to be used at its discretion.
 Unrestricted funds allow the library to address its most pressing needs.
 The director of the library will consult with the MCPL Board of Trustees on the use of gifts greater than $5,000.

-- Restricted gifts, gifts-in-kind (i.e., furnishings, equipment, art, and other decorative objects) and all gifts of consequence (i.e., real property, stocks, annuities, and large monetary gifts) will be considered individually and accepted at the discretion of the the MCPL Board of Trustees, in consultation with the library director.
+- Gifts-in-kind (i.e., furnishings, equipment, art, and other decorative objects) and all gifts of consequence (i.e., real property, stocks, annuities, and large monetary gifts) will be considered individually and accepted at the discretion of the MCPL Board of Trustees, in consultation with the library director.

 - The MCPL Board of Trustees and library staff reserve the right to refuse any gift.
 Because the library does not serve the function of a museum, gifts of items for permanent display or preservation are not normally accepted.